 On the host computer, activate a Web browser window.
 In the address window, type http://192.168.1.21 and then press Enter.
 Within a few seconds, a login screen appears.
 Type the password in the dialog box (the default is 1234), and then click Login.
-The page that appears is split with the A: side IBUC on the left side of the browser window and the B: side IBUC on the right side of the browser window.
+The page that appears is split with the A: side IBUC G on the left side of the browser window and the B: side IBUC G on the right side of the browser window.
 From the Info tab, you can select from the following Web pages:

 - Alarm

 - Sensor

 - Transmit Config

 - Interface Config

-- System Config
+- · System Config

 - Alarm Config

 - Redundancy Config

 - Alarm Log

-The Sensor tab enables monitoring of various IBUC parameters.
-Alarms are color coded with green indicating OK, yellow as a warning, and red as an alarm condition.
+The Sensor tab enables monitoring of various IBUC \boldsymbol{G} parameters.
+Alarms are color coded where solid green indicates OK - no alarms, flashing green indicates that activity is present, yellow indicates a warning, and red indicates an alarm condition.